 I note that the Bureau of Meteorology does not insist on a 30 year interval for a normal.

-The US National Atmospheric and Oceanic Administration (NOAA) adds the following remarks:
+The US National Oceanic and Atmospheric Administration (NOAA) adds the following remarks:

 “Many agencies, including NOAA’s Climate Prediction Center, develop their own averages and change base periods for specific applications and/or internal use.
 Similarly, numerous individuals calculate their own Climate Normals for a variety of reasons.”